opendilab/DI-engine-docs/source/hands_on/td3_bc.rst

     \pi = \arg\max_{\pi} \mathbb{E}_{(s, a) \sim D} [ \lambda Q(s, \pi(s)) - (\pi(s)-a)^2 ]
     \end{aligned}

-Additionally, all the states in the dataset are normalized, such that they have mean 0 and standard deviation 1.
+Additionally, all the states in each mini-batch are normalized, such that they have mean 0 and standard deviation 1.
 This normalization improves the stability of the learned policy.